 The number of cryptocurrencies and tokens has soared in recent years, but Bitcoin, launched in 2009, still dwarfs most of its counterparts in terms of trading activity.

-Bitcoin also topped the list with a total market capitalization of about $140.7 billion as of mid-March, compared to $60 billion for the no. 2 cryptocurrency, Ethereum.
+As of April 2019, more than $10 billion Bitcoin was being bought and sold each day, according to CoinMarketCap, though volume in Tether—the next most actively traded cryptocurrency—has been a close second.
+Bitcoin also topped the list with a total market capitalization of about $86 billion as of April 2019, compared to about $17 billion for the no. 2 cryptocurrency, Ethereum.

 Remember: The term “cryptocurrency” can be misleading because it doesn’t necessarily capture the differences in technology, incentives, and structure among various coins and tokens, says Phil Glazer, an investor with Maschmeyer Group Ventures, a San Francisco–based venture capital firm.

 Although “cryptocurrency” conveys certain attributes that define some coins—such as a means of storing value and paying for things—the term “fails to capture the nuances and capabilities of other coins,” Glazer wrote in a recent blog post.
 In fact, there are several different types of cryptocurrencies.
 Let’s take a look at the top categories.

 Probably the most familiar of the major categories, these cryptocurrencies are used as a means of exchange for goods and services.
 They’re similar to traditional fiat currencies, such as the U.S. dollar, in that their price at any given moment reflects the value people attribute to it.
 A key difference, however: many see transactional cryptocurrencies as a way to eliminate the need for government-issued currency.

 Utility cryptocurrencies are designed for a specific task.
 They represent “something new,” Glazer says, by creating an infrastructure on which to build a means of storage or verification.